harris-mit/CubicSOS.jl/README.md

 The spline determines a cubic polynomial over each subinterval.
 If `p` is a spline, then the number of intervals is `length(p) - 1`.
 We can constrain that `p` is nonnegative on the `i`th interval by adding the constraint
-> constrain_spline_nonnegative!(model, p, i)
+> `constrain_spline_nonnegative!(model, p, i)`

-This can be repeated for every interval on which we want to enforce nonnegativity.
+If `i` is an AbstractArray of interval indices, such constraints are added for each interval.
+Alternatively,

+> `constrain_spline_nonnegative!(model, p)`

+enforces the constraint on the entire interval on which `p` is defined.

-It is possible and in practice useful to combine this nonnegativity operation with the basic operations available.
+It is possible and in practice useful to combine the nonnegativity condition with the basic operations available.
 For instance we could impose
 | Property      | Code |
 | ----------- | ----------- |